gravity-ui/yagr/docs/docs.en.md

 ## Why not Yagr

-If you doesn't need Yagr features but need something specific which not implemented in Yagr then and you should use uPlot directly or welcome to the issues(#@TODO).
+If you doesn't need Yagr features but need something specific which is not implemented in Yagr then you should use uPlot directly or welcome to the issues(#@TODO).
 Otherwise, I recommend to use Yagr and try to extend it, feel free to ask questions and bring you ideas into our [Issues Page](#@TODO).

 ### Features